Numis profit leaps on recovering stock, IPO markets

 "Inflows are increasing and people are much more comfortable with equities than they were in the past," Chief Executive Oliver Hemsley said, adding that the company's new financial year had already seen buoyant activity in primary and secondary markets.

-"The deal pipeline is building strongly and we are optimistic that favorable conditions for equity issuance will prevail in the short to medium term," he said.
+"The deal pipeline is building strongly and we are optimistic that favourable conditions for equity issuance will prevail in the short to medium term," he said.

 The firm recruited 28 new corporate clients in the year to the end of September and won business in seven initial public offerings (IPOs), including those of cabling equipment maker HellermannTyton HTY.L, insurer esure (ESUR.L) and house builder Crest Nicholson (CRST.L).